Iconic Houses End Year Message

 Hilary Lewis on Philip Johnson and his Glass House

 Hilary Lewis, our conference co-chair, is Chief Curator and Creative Director of the Glass House.
 A renowned Philip Johnson scholar, she met the architect in 1992 and worked with him closely on books and publications, including his memoirs.
 She took up her current post in January 2017.
-Hilary will moderate a panel discussion at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May.
+Hilary was moderating a panel discussion at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
+The panel discussion can be watched in the (below) link.

 You probably knew the Glass House inside out before you ever became its chief curator and creative director.